Patek Philippe Model Ref. 1491 18ct Pink Gold 1948/1949

-It may or may not be of note, or of passing interest, that very recently on 22nd March 2019, a Patek Model Ref 1491 was sold by Christies for $591,000 USD – admittedly a chronograph, and probably unique!
+It may be of note or of passing interest, that very recently on 22nd March 2019, a Patek Philippe Model Ref 1491 was sold by Christies for $591,000 USD – admittedly a chronograph, and probably unique!

 This stunning dial in Ivory Cream is furnished with applied pink gold pencil hour indices.
 The wonderful original pink gold Dauphine hands, indices, and outer minutes register contrast beautifully with the Ivory Cream dial, as does the rest of the watch case.